wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 ## What about thunks?

-Here is a async action I have on the ColorsApp:
+Here is an async action I have on the ColorsApp:

 ```js
 // actions/colors.js